github/codeql/csharp/ql/lib/change-notes/2024-12-03-dynamic-field-flow.md

 ---
 category: minorAnalysis
 ---
-* Added support for data-flow through members accesses of objects with `dynamic` types.
+* Added support for data-flow through member accesses of objects with `dynamic` types.